Half-Breeds (politics): 1884: Mugwumps replace Half-Breeds as role of "reformer"

 In the 1884 presidential election, President Arthur found insufficient support for his re-election campaign, and faced a formidable challenge from Blaine.
 Reformers, including future president Theodore Roosevelt, pushed again to nominate Edmunds.
 However, the Vermont senator had no intention of seeking the presidency, stating to Hoar in a conversation at some point:

 The Republican National Convention ultimately nominated Half-Breed Blaine and former Stalwart John A. Logan of Illinois to head the party ticket.
 With both factions appeased, the majority of Republicans on both sides actively organized the GOP campaign.

 Due to both Blaine and Logan having a record of favoring the spoils system over civil service reform, "reformers" in the Mugwump faction such as political cartoonist Thomas Nast of Harper's Weekly opposed the party ticket and instead supported the pro-civil service reform Bourbon Democrat nominee, Grover Cleveland.
 Former Liberal Republican Party figure Lyman Trumbull, known in part for previously voting against convicting Andrew Johnson, denounced the Blaine/Logan ticket and stated that their potential victory would lead to "partisanship, abuses, and corruption."
 The Mugwumps in effect replaced the role of the Half-Breeds as advocates of reform who broke from party traditions.

-Logan's presence on the party ticket helped draw enthusiastic support from blacks due to his record of staunchly advocating for civil rights.
+Logan's presence on the party ticket helped draw enthusiastic support from black people due to his record of staunchly advocating for civil rights.
 This included the backing of abolitionist and renowned black leader Frederick Douglass.
 Most Half-Breeds were skeptical of Logan, though supported the ticket out of party unity; this included Rutherford Hayes, who called the nomination a "blunder and misfortune" though viewed a Democrat victory as a "serious calamity."
 Half-Breed John Sherman expressed similar sentiment, calling Logan "coarse, suspicious, revengeful" yet voicing support for the GOP ticket.

 Not all Half-Breeds supported the ticket; Sen. George F. Edmunds, who believed a true Half-Breed must support civil service reform and thus distrusted Blaine, declined to give the pair any support throughout the campaign.
 He viewed his Maine colleague as a mere selfish opportunist and refused to support the pair, writing:

 Stalwart leader Conkling, who by this time retired from political life, still maintained his personal disdain for Blaine to such an extent that even Logan's presence on the ticket did not prompt him to campaign for the pair.
 When asked to bolster Blaine, he bluntly responded:

-In the general election, the Blaine/Logan ticket lost to Cleveland, particularly failing to carry the state of New York due to Samuel D. Burchard, a Protestant minister associated with Blaine who attacked the Democrats as the party of "rum, Romanism, and rebellion."Rum was a reference to saloon keepers, "Romanism" meant Catholicism, and "rebellion" referred to the Confederacy.
+In the general election, the Blaine/Logan ticket lost to Cleveland, particularly failing to carry the state of New York due to Samuel D. Burchard, a Protestant minister associated with Blaine who attacked the Democrats as the party of "rum, Romanism, and rebellion."
 The remark was seized by Democrats, who riled up Irish Catholics to turn out against the Republicans.
 Following the results, Grand Army of the Republic leader Mortimer D. Leggett stated:

 The Half-Breed and Stalwart factions both dissolved towards the end of the 1880s.